NFantela/n-angular-starter/README.md

 @mixin demo-badge-theme($theme) // $theme is colors
 @mixin demo-badge-typography($config)
 -- additionaly it may containt optional mixins that must be included in main 2 above

+# Variables file style/variables.scss
+-- includex breakpoints and animation curves, the colors come from theme
 ========================================
 ==================
 # 1 TYPOGRAPHY